galaxyproject/training-material/topics/climate/tutorials/3dtrees/tutorial.md

 > <question-title>Does the segmentation look plausible?</question-title>
 >
-> Tick the observations that would support a plausible segmentation.
+> Select the observations that would support a plausible segmentation.
 >
-> - [ ] Most instance colors follow recognizable tree crowns rather than scattered patches.
+> a.
+Most instance colors follow recognizable tree crowns rather than scattered patches.
-> - [ ] Neighboring, visibly separate crowns usually have different instance identifiers.
+> b.
+Neighboring, visibly separate crowns usually have different instance identifiers.
-> - [ ] Visible ground points are generally assigned to the non-tree class in `PredSemantic`.
+> c.
+Visible ground points are generally assigned to the non-tree class in `PredSemantic`.
-> - [ ] Large numbers of crowns are split exactly along straight processing boundaries.
+> d.
+Large numbers of crowns are split exactly along straight processing boundaries.
-> - [ ] One instance identifier spans many unrelated crowns.
+> e.
+One instance identifier spans many unrelated crowns.
 >
 > Why is this only a visual inspection and not a quantitative accuracy analysis?
 Select all correct
 > statements.
 >
-> - [ ] A result can look plausible and still contain missed, merged, or split trees.
+> a.
+A result can look plausible and still contain missed, merged, or split trees.
-> - [ ] This exercise does not compare predictions with independently labelled reference trees.
+> b.
+This exercise does not compare predictions with independently labelled reference trees.
-> - [ ] Measuring accuracy requires reference labels and a method for comparing them with predictions.
+> c.
+Measuring accuracy requires reference labels and a method for comparing them with predictions.
-> - [ ] Potree automatically proves that every displayed tree is correct.
+> d.
+Potree automatically proves that every displayed tree is correct.
 >
 > > <solution-title></solution-title>
 > >
 > > In the first list, the first three observations support a plausible result.
 Straight splits at
 > > processing boundaries and one ID covering unrelated crowns suggest errors.
 > >
-> > - [x] A result can look plausible and still contain missed, merged, or split trees.
+> > a. [x] A result can look plausible and still contain missed, merged, or split trees.
-> > - [x] This exercise does not compare predictions with independently labelled reference trees.
+> > b. [x] This exercise does not compare predictions with independently labelled reference trees.
-> > - [x] Measuring accuracy requires reference labels and a method for comparing them with predictions.
+> > c. [x] Measuring accuracy requires reference labels and a method for comparing them with predictions.
-> > - [ ] Potree automatically proves that every displayed tree is correct.
+> > d. [ ] Potree automatically proves that every displayed tree is correct.
 > >
 > > Potree helps you find visible problems.
 It does not calculate segmentation accuracy for you.
 > >